stephenajulu/julzinsight.co/content/services/tech-solutions.md

 5. WordPress: As one of the most popular content management systems, WordPress allows us to create websites that are easy to update and manage.
 6. Shopify: For e-commerce sites, we use Shopify to create a powerful and user-friendly shopping experience.
 7. Ghost: Ghost allows us to create professional, modern online publications focusing on content.

+#### Backup and Disaster Recovery
+In the event of a disaster (such as a flood, fire, or computer virus), would your important data remain safe and sound?
+If your business isn’t already following the 3-2-1 backup rule, the answer is probably no. This rule states that your data should be stored in three separate locations: the source device (likely a computer or office workstation), your local backup device, and an off-site location (preferably through a cloud backup solution).
+Following the 3-2-1 backup rule ensures that the probability of all three copies of your data being lost are slim to none.

+We set this up for you following the 3-2-1 rule, ensuring a secure, permanent and trouble free backup and disaster recovery

 #### Visual/Brand Identity Design
 We understand that a strong brand identity is crucial for business success.
 Our visual identity design services include: